Richie Ashburn: Major League Baseball

 During a game on August 17, 1957, Ashburn hit a foul ball into the stands that struck spectator Alice Roth, wife of Philadelphia Bulletin sports editor Earl Roth, breaking her nose.
-When play resumed Ashburn fouled off another ball that struck her while she was being carried off in a stretcher.
+When play resumed, Ashburn fouled off another ball that struck her while she was being carried off in a stretcher.
 Ashburn and Roth maintained a friendship for many years, and the Roths' son later served as a Phillies batboy.
 1958 marked the ninth year he had over four hundred putouts as an outfielder, a record.

 Ashburn was traded to the Chicago Cubs following the 1959 season for three players.
 He went on to anchor center field for the North Siders in 1960 and 1961.
 Anticipating a future career behind a microphone, Ashburn sometimes conducted a post-game baseball instruction clinic at Wrigley Field for the benefit of the youngsters in the WGN-TV viewing audience.

 Ashburn was purchased by the expansion New York Mets for the 1962 season and was the first batter in franchise history.
 He had a good year offensively, batting .306, and was the team's first All-Star Game representative.
 It was, however, a frustrating year for the polished professional, who had begun his career with a winner and found himself playing for the least successful team in modern baseball history (with a record of 40–120), a record of futility unmatched for another 62 years that followed, until it was finally surpassed by the 2024 Chicago White Sox.

 Ashburn retired after the 1962 season.

-One oft-told story is that on short flies to center or left-center, center fielder Ashburn would collide with shortstop Elio Chacón.
-Chacón, from Venezuela, spoke little English and had difficulty understanding when Ashburn was calling him off the ball.
-To remedy matters teammate Joe Christopher taught Ashburn to say "Yo la tengo", Spanish for "I’ve got it."
-When Ashburn first used this phrase it worked fine, keeping Chacón from running into him.
-But then left fielder Frank Thomas, who did not speak a word of Spanish, slammed into Ashburn.
-After getting up Thomas asked Ashburn, "What the heck is a Yellow Tango?"
-This anecdote inspired the name of the American indie rock group Yo La Tengo.